- Dr Michael Rosie

-Current and recent Doctoral supervisions include postgraduate research on: conservative Protestantism in rural Scotland; communities, borders and storytelling in Northumberland; everyday nationalism and ethnicity in Turkey; museums and nationalism in Turkey; comparative experiences of secularisation in Sweden and Scotland; kinship in Northern Ireland's gay communities; gender, intersectionality and Scottish sectarianism; Catholic and Pentecostal communities in Chile; nationalism and intellectuals in Montenegro; German students: identity and 'study abroad'; nationalism in contemporary Hong Kong; charismatic Christianity in Scotland; young people and political participation; Syrian refugees in Scotland.
+Current and recent Doctoral supervisions include postgraduate research on: conservative Protestantism in rural Scotland; communities, borders and storytelling in Northumberland; everyday nationalism and ethnicity in Turkey; museums and nationalism in Turkey; comparative experiences of secularisation in Sweden and Scotland; kinship in Northern Ireland's gay communities; gender, intersectionality and Scottish sectarianism; Catholic and Pentecostal communities in Chile; nationalism and intellectuals in Montenegro; German students: identity and 'study abroad'; nationalism in contemporary Hong Kong; charismatic Christianity in Scotland; young people and political participation; Syrian refugees in Scotland; the Edwardian Orange Order.

 Current and recent Masters level supervisions include student research on African diaspora identities and belonging; sacrifice and Irish nationalism; comparisons of nationalism in Iceland and Ireland; understanding nationalism in Malta; Zionism and the End of Exile; gender and multiculturalism in Scotland; post-conflict transitions in South Africa and Northern Ireland; late 20th C. German nationalism; Gender and Identity amongst Northern Irish 'Protestant/Unionist/Loyalist' Women; commemorations of Northern Ireland and the Confederacy; Scottish Hindus and Nationalism; Genetic Ancestry Tests and American identities; Political Satire and Nationalism.

 (For a more comprehensive list see my 'Google Scholar' profile here)